schlende/focusbrowser/README.md

 ## API

-Unstoppable provides an API for doing zil domain name lookups.
-By default the Unstoppable Demo Browser queries this API to figure out what an address maps to.
-We do this because a direct blockchain lookup is a bit slow.
-This method puts trust in the validity of the Unstoppable API.
-If you want a more trustless approach you can resolve domain names using other methods.
+Unstoppable provides an API for blockchain domain name lookups.
+By default the Unstoppable Demo Browser queries an API to figure out what an address maps to because direct blockchain lookup is a bit slow.
+This makes browsing easier.
+For a more trustless approach you can resolve domain names using direct blockchain lookups by configuring the settings in the browser.

-## Via the Zilliqa blockchain API
+## Using 3rd party blockchain APIs

-The Zilliqua blockchain API provides access to the Zilliqa blockchain without you needing to host (and maintain) a copy of the blockchain yourself.
-This method puts trust in the validity of the Zilliqa API.
-If you want a more trustless approach you can resolve domain names using other methods.
+You can also use a 3rd party API like Infura or other well known trusted API's to resolve blockchain domains.
+This method puts trust in the validity of the API of your choosing.
+If you want a more trustless approach you can resolve domain names directly from the blockchain itself.

 ## Directly off the blockchain

-If you are running a local copy of the Zilliqa blockchain or you have a particular node you trust this method will read domain data directly off of the blockchain.
+If you are running a local copy of the blockchain(s) you wish to resolve, or you have a particular node you trust this method will read domain data directly from your own node.
 This method is fairly trustless.

 # How we load IPFS websites